 BPAY payments can be made through internet or telephone banking by quoting the Biller Code and your Reference Number which appear next to the BPAY logo on the front of your fee statement.
 If you do not already use BPAY please contact your financial institution to set up the facility on your cheque, savings or credit card account.

-Mastercard and Visa debit and credit cards payments can be made in person at the College, over the telephone or by completing the appropriate section on your fee account and returning it to the College.
+Mastercard and Visa debit and credit card payments can be made in person at the College, over the telephone or by completing the appropriate section on your fee account and returning it to the College.

 Cash and EFTPOS payments can be made in person at the College.